mvolkmann/blog/src/astro.md

   Write JavaScript code inside the code fences.
   If TypeScript was enabled for the project, it can be used here.

-  Everything in component scripts stays on the server.
+  The code in component scripts only runs at build time or during SSR.
-  The variables and functions defined in them are not sent to the browser.
+  It is not sent to browsers.
-  Output from `console.log` calls appear where the server is running, not in the browser.
+  Output from `console.log` calls in component scripts appears where the server is running, not in the browser.

   Place code that should run in the browser inside a `script` tag that appears after the component script.